duyluann/duyluann/README.md

   - Installing, and upgrading the platform and application for the system.
   - Testing capacity, and performance of the traffic for the system.
   - Meeting with the customers and teammates to get clear requirements.
-  - Testing all features of the system.
-Debugging and communicating with the designers to figure out the root cause if any.
+  - Testing all features of the system, debugging, and communicating with the designers to figure out the root cause if any.
-  - Learning new technologies to apply for the customer cases, sharing with the team.
+  - Learning new technologies to apply to the customer cases, and share with the team.
   - Holding the English club to open a place to work, play and improve English, and soft skills.
-- Accomplishments: Learned new technologies, and computer networking.
-Improved teamwork, and communication skills.
+- Accomplishments: Learned new technologies, and computer networking, improved teamwork, and communication skills.
 - Technologies and tools: VoIP, SOAP API, SoapUI, JMeter, VMWare, Docker, Linux, Oracle SQL, PostgreSQL.

 ## 📚 Education